italoosorio/SilkBuilder-Doc/js_object/Table.js.md

 <a name="Table+isTreeData"></a>

 ### isTreeData() ⇒ <code>Boolean</code>
-Returns if the is set to evaluate a tree data structure.
+Returns if the table is set to evaluate a tree data structure.

 **Kind**: instance method of [<code>Table</code>](#Table)
 <a name="Table+length"></a>

 ### length() ⇒ <code>Integer</code>
-Returns the number of  rows.
+Returns the number of tabler rows.

 **Kind**: instance method of [<code>Table</code>](#Table)
 <a name="Table+load"></a>